 - GRADED ASSIGNMENTS FOR ONLINE HISTORY 12: The overall course grade for History 12 depends on the components detailed below. - FIVE EXAMINATIONS (100 points each): There are five major examinations in this course.
 Each exam consists of approximately 65 multiple choice questions.
 The questions are based on the information provided in course lectures and assigned reading from the course textbook.
 The fifth (and final) exam is NOT comprehensive.
 All five exams count toward the overall course grade.
-NO EXAM SCORE WILL BE DROPPED.. - All of the exams will be offered in the online mode on the course website. - ANALYTICAL ESSAY (TERM PAPER) (100 points plus the possibility of ten bonus points): This is a five page analytical writing assignment.
+NO EXAM SCORE WILL BE DROPPED. - All of the exams will be offered in the online mode on the course website. - ANALYTICAL ESSAY (100 points plus the possibility of ten bonus points): This is a five page analytical writing assignment.
 For this assignment, students must choose one topic from a list of six topics provided by the instructor.
 Each topic will involve reading specific articles required for the essay topic.
-After reading the required articles, students will write a five page term paper summarizing, comparing, and critiquing the views presented in the articles.
-No research is required for this assignment; it is a task involving the summary, analysis, and comparison of contrasting ideas in articles by prominent historians and journalists.
-The specific articles will be supplied by the instructor. - FOUR QUIZZES: (40 points): There will be four quizzes conducted on the course website at arranged times.
-Each quiz counts for 10 points - TEXTBOOK CHAPTER "Q and A" ASSIGNMENTS: (60 points total, with the possibility of bonus points): In the course website file labeled "CHAPTER Q AND A ASSIGNMENTS," the instructor will post a Microsoft Word document containing a series of homework questions relating to each chapter of the course textbook. - Students will complete the assignment by reading the indicated textbook chapter, finding the information in the textbook to answer the stated questions, and typing (and saving) their answers to the Q and A assignment into the blank spaces in the Microsoft Word document.
-The questions contained in the chapter Q and A assignments relate to questions that will appear on the course tests, so the Q & A assignments function as a study guide for each exam. - Specific due dates for each Chapter Q & A assignment will be given throughout the semester.
+After reading the required articles, students will write a five-page term paper summarizing, comparing, and critiquing the views presented in the articles.
+No research is required for this assignment.
+The essay requires students to summarize, analyze, and compare contrasting ideas in articles by prominent historians and journalists.
+The instructor will provide the specific articles for each topic.
+The articles will be posted on the course Canvas site.. - FOUR QUIZZES: (40 points): There will be four quizzes conducted on the course website at arranged times.
+Each quiz counts for 10 points. - TEXTBOOK CHAPTER "Q and A" ASSIGNMENTS: (60 points total, with the possibility of bonus points): In the course website file labeled "CHAPTER Q AND A ASSIGNMENTS," the instructor will post a Microsoft Word document containing a series of Q&A questions relating to each chapter of the course textbook. - Students will complete the assignment by reading the textbook chapter, finding the information in the textbook to answer the stated questions, and typing (and saving) their answers to the Q and A assignment into the blank spaces in the Microsoft Word document.
+The questions contained in the chapter Q and A assignments relate to questions that will appear on the course tests.
+The Q & A assignments earn points and serve as a study guide for each major exam. - Specific due dates will be given for each Chapter Q & A assignment.
 Students will submit their completed questions to the instructor through the course website.
 The completed questions for the textbook chapters leading to Tests # 1, 2, 3, and 4 will count for 15 points each for a total of 60 points.
-The homework for the textbook chapters leading to Test #5, which is the final exam, will be treated as an extra credit assignment. - WEEKLY TIME COMMITMENT FOR ONLINE HISTORY 12: Students can anticipate the following tasks each week of the semester: (1) View three hours of recorded lectures on the course website; (2) Read one chapter of the textbook (approximately 30 pages); (3) complete the related chapter homework questions at the same time (13 to 20 questions).
+The homework for the textbook chapters leading to Test #5, the final exam, will be treated as an extra credit assignment. - WEEKLY TIME COMMITMENT FOR ONLINE HISTORY 12: Students can anticipate the following tasks each week of the semester: (1) View three hours of recorded lectures on the course website; (2) Read one chapter of the textbook (approximately 30 pages); (3) complete the related chapter Q & A questions at the same time (13 to 20 questions).
 The homework answers should reflect a thorough knowledge of the information in the textbook chapters.
 ESTIMATED HOURS PER WEEK: SIX TO NINE HOURS OF LECTURE VIEWING, READING, AND HOMEWORK.

-HOW YOUR OVERALL COURSE GRADE IS CALCULATED:
+HOW YOUR OVERALL COURSE GRADE IS CALCULATED: There are 700 total points in this course, including: